JuliaLang/www_old.julialang.org/blog/_posts/2017-04-18-offset-arrays.md

 ![cameraman_interior](/blog/_posts/offsetarrays_figures/cameraman_overlay_interior.png)

-Since the indices of the pixels actually encode spatial location, it's trivial to keep track of how different pixels align.
+Since the indices of the pixels encode absolute spatial location, it's trivial to keep track of how different pixels align: pixel `i,j` in one image corresponds to pixel `i,j` in the other.
 This is true even if our coordinate transformation were far more complicated than a simple rotation.

 Having motivated why this might be useful, let's take a step back and